-This is part nine of an Egyptian Qur’an in 30 volumes.
-It is written in the style of Arabic script known as 'rayhani'.
-This manuscript, copied in the 14th century, was donated by a deed of waqf (religious endowment) to a mosque in Cairo by the Mamluk Sultan Faraj ibn Barquq (reigned AH 801-815 or AD 1399–1412).
+This is part nine of an Egyptian Qur’an in thirty volumes, written in rayhani script.
+It was copied in the 14th century and donated by a deed of waqf (religious endowment) to a mosque in Cairo by the Mamluk Sultan Faraj ibn Barquq (r.
+1399–1412).

 What was the Mamluk Sultanate?

-In Arabic, Mamluk means ‘owned’, and was used to describe non-Muslim slaves brought to Egypt to serve as soldiers in struggles between Islamic rulers, in part to avoid the religious prohibition of Muslim fighting Muslim.
-Many Mamluks converted and, slaves no longer, were able to attain high positions.
+The Mamluk Sultanate was the greatest Islamic empire of the middle ages.
+In Arabic, mamluk means ‘owned’, and was used to describe non-Muslim slaves brought to Egypt to serve as soldiers in struggles between Islamic rulers, in part to avoid the religious prohibition of Muslim fighting Muslim.
+Many Mamluks converted to Islam and, slaves no longer, were able to attain high positions.
 Eventually Mamluks took power in Egypt.
 After defeating the Mongol armies in 1260, they annexed strongholds across the eastern Mediterranean and took control of the holy cities of Mecca and Medina.